-The Intercultural Center provides a diverse range of programs and activities that educate and raise awareness, affirm identity and foster relationships.
+The Center for Intercultural Learning and Inclusion provides a diverse range of programs and activities that educate and raise awareness, affirm identity and foster relationships.
 They provide opportunities for all members of the community to come together in shared understandings and support of diversity and inclusion at Saint Anselm and beyond.
 Some of our annual events include: Intercultural Day, Martin Luther King, Jr. Program, Hispanic Heritage Month, Women's History Month, and the Intercultural Holiday Dinner.